Sahil9259/todo-list/README.md

 # For Frontend

-2. Navigate to the project directory:

-   cd todo-list

-3. Install dependencies:
+2. Install dependencies:

    npm install

-4. Start the development server:
+3. Start the development server:

    npm start

-5. Open your browser and visit `http://localhost:3000` to view the application.
+4. Open your browser and visit `http://localhost:3000` to view the application.

 # For Backend

-6. Navigate to the project directory:
+5. Navigate to the project directory:

    cd server

-7. Install dependencies:
+6. Install dependencies:

    npm install

-8. Start the development server:
+7. Start the development server:

    npm start

+8. Backend Server is running on `http://localhost:5000`.

 ## Usage